Antibiotic Resistant Bacteria Spreading in U.S. Hospitals, Says CDC

 To combat this pervasive problem, the CDC has implemented numerous strategies to track, identify, and assist hospitals in preventing and immediately responding to infections involving drug-resistant germs.
 The CDC estimates that zealous preventative action could reduce the number of one specific type of antibiotic-resistant infection by 1,600 in a single state over the course of three years.
 Unfortunately, many hospitals fail to follow protocols for infection-prevention and pure negligence leads to deadly illnesses for their patients.

-Need a Lawyer for a Hospital Infection Case in NJ
+Need a Lawyer for a Antibiotic-Resistant Bacterial Infection Case in NJ